Eco-Flow/synteny/README.md

 This csv can take 2 forms:
 * A 2 field csv where each row is a unique species name followed by a Refseq genome reference ID (**NOT** a Genbank reference ID) i.e. `data/Example-accession.csv`.
 The pipeline will download the relevant genome fasta file and annotation gff3 (or gff augustus) file.
 * A 3 field csv where each row is a unique species name, followed by an absolute path to a genome fasta file, followed by an absolute path to an annotation gff3 (or gff augustus) file i.e. `data/Example-local.csv`.
+Input can be gzipped (.gz) or not.

 **Please Note:** The genome has to be chromosome level not contig level.

-2 field:
+2 fields (Name,Refseq_ID):
 ```
 Drosophila_yakuba,GCF_016746365.2
 Drosophila_simulans,GCF_016746395.2
 Drosophila_santomea,GCF_016746245.2
 ```

-3 field:
+3 fields (Name,genome.fna,annotation.gff):
 ```
 Drosophila_yakuba,data/Drosophila_yakuba/genome.fna.gz,data/Drosophila_yakuba/genomic.gff.gz
 Drosophila_simulans,data/Drosophila_simulans/genome.fna.gz,data/Drosophila_simulans/genomic.gff.gz